ExpressGateway/express-gateway.io/_posts/2017-08-17-express-gateway-roadmap-overview.md

 The answer is simple - based on commmunity driven _need_ and ongoing feedback.

 ### Roadmap and Express Gateway Development -  How it Works
-The Express Roadmap is outlined on the [Github repository wiki page](https://github.com/ExpressGateway/express-gateway/wiki/Express-Gateway-Roadmap).
+The Express Roadmap is outlined on the [Roadmap page]({% link docs/roadmap.md %}).
 We've done our best to articulate important features shared with us by the community.
 This is a living document and if you're interested in taking a lead role, we're looking for maintainers right now.

 Next, it's time to get to work!
-So, larger feature sets for the next release are taken from the roadmap put into the "Backlog" column on the [Waffle taskboard](https://waffle.io/ExpressGateway/express-gateway).
+So, larger feature sets for the next release are taken from the roadmap put into the "Backlog" column on the [GitHub project](https://github.com/orgs/ExpressGateway/projects/1).
 Then, contributors build out epics to describe the feature with multiple user stories that can be work on in iterative chunks.
 Additionally, epics are prefixed with a descriptor at the beginning of their title, for example - _"Clustering:"_.
-This makes it easy to filter the Waffle board while not having to create a Github label for every epic being worked on.
+This makes it easy to filter the GitHub project while not having to create a Github label for every epic being worked on.
 Also, it frees up the Github milestone to be able to group user stories into a Release.

 Once the epic is articulated, prioritized items in the "Backlog" move on over into the "In Progress" column.
 Then, the magic happens!